fleetdm/fleet/articles/mdm-migration.md

 To see a report of which hosts have successfully migrated to Fleet, have MDM features off, or are still enrolled to your old MDM solution head to the **Dashboard** page by clicking the icon on the left side of the top navigation bar.

-Then, scroll down to the **Mobile device management (MDM)** section of the Dashboard, you'll see a breakdown of which hosts have successfully migrated to Fleet, which have MDM features disabled, and which are still enrolled in the previous MDM solution.
+Then, scroll down to the **Mobile device management (MDM)** section of the Dashboard.
+You'll see a breakdown of which hosts have successfully migrated to Fleet, which have MDM features disabled, and which are still enrolled in the previous MDM solution.

 ## FileVault recovery keys

 _Available in Fleet Premium_

-When migrating from a previous MDM, end users need to restart or logout of their device to escrow FileVault keys to Fleet.
-The **My device** page in Fleet Desktop will present users with instructions to reset their key.
+When migrating from a previous MDM, end users must restart or log out of their device to escrow FileVault keys to Fleet.
+The **My device** page in Fleet Desktop will present users with instructions on how to reset their key.

 To start, enforce FileVault disk encryption and escrow recovery keys in Fleet.
 Learn how [here](https://fleetdm.com/guides/enforce-disk-encryption).